sciencefidelity/experiments/squares/README.md

 ## To do

-- Optimise the JavaScript code
 - Make the colours a little softer
-- STart and stop the animation on click
+- Start and stop the animation on click
-- control the speed and direction of the animation
+- Control the speed and direction of the animation
-- Change the background colour between light and dark
 - Control the animation with touch an scroll